locustio/locust/docs/quickstart.rst

 More options
 ============

+..
+TODO I suspect talking about distributed locust is overkill for the first test, and can safely bump it to writing a locustfile?

 To run Locust distributed across multiple Python processes or machines, you start a single Locust master process with the ``--master`` command line parameter, and then any number of Locust worker processes using the ``--worker``